the-openary/website-dev/content/english/neutrino/devinfo.md

 ### The <span class='pink-highlight'> Story </span>

-Back in January of 2023, I (Alex) finally finished my [VORON Legacy](/about/qcoral) by the [VORON Design](https://vorondesign.com/) team.
+Back in January of 2023, I (Alex) finally finished my [VORON Legacy](https://alexren.me/portfolio/voron) by the [VORON Design](https://vorondesign.com/) team.
 No words could describe how awesome it felt to finally fulfill a dream I had so many years ago.
 I mean really, I had built a *massive* 3D printer from scratch!
 I immediately began hunting for my next challenge.

-A few months prior, I had seen the [Positron](https://www.youtube.com/watch?v=X_QLxTVtyng) project by KRALYN Design.
+A few months prior, I had seen the [Positron](https://positron3d.com/) project by KRALYN Design.

+{{< accordion "Positron Video" >}}

+{{< youtube X_QLxTVtyng >}}

+{{< /accordion >}}

 This design stuck out to for two reasons:

 1. It fit inside a filament box, which was just the coolest thing ever
 2. More importantly, it was filled with innovation, done entirely by one university student.

 The second point was particularly meaningful to me though, since printers like the VORON Legacy I had just built were designed by entire teams of people.
 It made the task of designing a printer actually seem approachable.

-With all that though, the Positron had one issue - it lacked accessibility.
-Not only did it cost upwards of $700+ USD, it also required custom CNC machined parts which I did not have access to.
-That's not to discount the project though - it's pretty remarkable overall.
-The project being inaccessible to me though, I decided to design my own instead; how hard could it really be?
+Costing upwards of 700+ USD and requiring custom CNC machined parts though, the project was unfortunately inaccessible to me.
+I decided to design my own instead; how hard could it really be?

 Since my motivation to design a printer stemmed from accessibility issues, the that's what I decided to design Neutrino around.
 I sent out [surveys](https://tally.so/r/3xVgLE) to get an idea of issues that other people were facing.
 It didn't get enough responses for me to draw useful conclusions though.
 Instead, I decided to tackle almost every common issue I could think of with DIY 3D printers: